 How Long Does It Take for Gums to Stop Bleeding When Flossing?

-It's pretty normal for gums to bleed if you're not in the habit of flossing, but this doesn't last forever.
+It's pretty normal for gums to bleed if you're not in the habit of flossing, but healthy gums should not bleed easily, and this doesn't last forever.
 As a rule, your gums should stop bleeding after 1-3 days of regular flossing.
-If your gums are bleeding for longer than this, it's a good idea to book an appointment to have a dentist take a look to make sure everything is okay.
+If you notice persistent gum bleeding beyond that window, it may point to a deeper issue and should be checked by a dentist.

-Even if it's been a while since you fell out of the habit of daily flossing, good brushing techniques can help keep bleeding gums to a minimum.
+Even if it's been a while since you fell out of the habit of daily flossing, regular brushing as part of good oral hygiene can help keep bleeding gums to a minimum.
 Twice-daily brushing helps promote healthy teeth, and the gentle massaging of the gum line helps stimulate healthy blood flow and firm up the gum tissue and reduce bleeding.

 What's the Right Way to Floss?

-There's definitely a right way to floss, which can help keep gum disease under control and reduce gum inflammation.
+There's definitely a right way to floss to help keep gum disease under control and reduce gum inflammation.
 First, pull a length of about 18 inches of dental floss and wind it around the middle fingers on each hand.
 Pinch the floss between your thumbs and index fingers with 1-2 inches between them.
-Gently work the floss between two teeth with a gentle zig-zag motion until it's seated well between the teeth, and be sure not to let it snap into the space.
+Use proper flossing technique by gently working the floss between two teeth with a careful zig-zag motion until it's seated well between them, and be sure not to let it snap into the space.
 Bend the floss around the first tooth in a C shape and gently scour off the plaque, starting at the gum line and working outward.
-Floss up and down each tooth, getting the back of the teeth as well, and try to get a little under the gum line.
+This helps remove plaque and trapped food particles without injuring the gum tissue.
+Floss up and down each tooth, including the backs, and try to get a little under the gum line.

 How Often Should You Floss Your Teeth?

-The American Dental Association (ADA) recommends flossing at least once a day to promote good oral health and prevent gum bleeding.
-You can floss more often, of course, and the ADA suggests doing it right after you eat.
+The American Dental Association (ADA) recommends that you floss daily as part of good oral hygiene to help prevent gum bleeding.
+You can floss more often, of course, and the ADA suggests brushing and flossing after you eat as a routine that can help prevent bleeding gums.
 This helps get at the plaque between teeth and fights tooth decay, bad breath, and a number of other issues like gingivitis.
+An antibacterial mouthwash can reduce gum inflammation.

 Do I Have Gum Disease?